BlogBook Documentation

 Summary

-Flow: Credentials → Filter (categories, authors, tags, date range) → Options (metadata, dates, content, TOC, images) → Export.
-The result is one Markdown file (and optionally an assets folder) ready for Marked or any Markdown-friendly tool.
+Flow: Credentials → Filter (categories, authors, tags, date range) → Options (metadata, dates, content, TOC, output format) → Export.
+The result is Markdown (with optional assets folder) or EPUB, ready for Marked, e-readers, or any compatible tool.

 Developed by Brett Terpstra.
 For support, use the Support page.